apache/activemq-artemis/docs/user-manual/en/rest.md

     HTTP/1.1 201 Created
     Location: http://example.com/topics/jms.topic.testTopic

-## Securing the ActiveMQ REST Interface
+## Securing the Apache ActiveMQ REST Interface

 ### Within Wildfly Application server

-Securing the ActiveMQ REST interface is very simple with the Wildfly Application Server.
-You turn on authentication for all URLs within your WAR's web.xml, and let the user Principal to propagate to ActiveMQ.
-This only works if you are using the JAASSecurityManager with ActiveMQ.
-See the ActiveMQ documentation for more details.
+Securing the Apache ActiveMQ REST interface is very simple with the Wildfly Application Server.
+You turn on authentication for all URLs within your WAR's web.xml, and let the user Principal to propagate to Apache ActiveMQ.
+This only works if you are using the JAASSecurityManager with Apache ActiveMQ.
+See the Apache ActiveMQ documentation for more details.

 ### Security in other environments

-To secure the ActiveMQ REST interface in other environments you must role your own security by specifying security constraints with your web.xml for every path of every queue and topic you have deployed.
+To secure the Apache ActiveMQ REST interface in other environments you must role your own security by specifying security constraints with your web.xml for every path of every queue and topic you have deployed.
 Here is a list of URI patterns: